castorfou/guillaume_blog/_posts/2022-05-02-upgrade-fastpages.md

 3. Merge this PR
 4. Clone this repo locally
 5. Because I use https, I have to create a token at Settings > Developer Settings > Personal Access Tokens
-6. and to keep this token locally, I enter `git config --global credential.helper cache` before pushing
+6. and to keep this token locally, I enter `git config --global credential.helper manager` before pushing